|

 technique in both the ultrasonic and

 audio frequency ranges.
-For
+For ultrasonic

-ultrasonic applications, a probe beam
+applications, a probe beam is directed

-surface of a sample.
-Ultrasonic waves
+parallel to the surface of a sample.

-deflection.
-Gas-coupled laser
+Gas-coupled laser acoustic

-acoustic detection GCLAD! has
+detection GCLAD! has been used

-been used to record well-resolved
+to record well-resolved

 through-transmission and